-- As well as assessing housing need, the revised version of PPTS now also requires a GTAA to determine whether households living on sites, yards, encampments and in bricks and mortar fall within the new 'planning' definition of a Gypsy, Traveller or Travelling Showperson.
-Only if households fall within the new definition will their housing requirements need to be assessed separately from the wider population in the GTAA.
-The new definition now excludes those who have ceased to travel permanently.
-A Briefing Note was prepared by ORS following the publication of the new PPTS that set out the implications of the revised PPTS on GTAA studies.
-This is included in the Joint Methodology that can be found at Appendix G. - The primary change to the 2015 PPTS in relation to the assessment of need is the change in the definition of a Gypsy, Traveller or Travelling Showperson for planning purposes.
-Through the site interviews ORS sought to collect information necessary to assess each household against the new definition.
-As the new PPTS has only recently been issued only a small number of appeal decisions have been issued by the Planning Inspectorate on how the new definition should be applied these support the view that households need to be able to demonstrate that they travel for work purposes to meet the new definition, and stay away from their usual place of residence when doing so.

-^{6.7} To identify need, PPTS requires an assessment for current and future pitch requirements, but does not provide a methodology for this.
+- As well as assessing housing need, PPTS (2015) requires a GTAA to determine whether households living on sites, yards, encampments and in bricks and mortar fall within the planning definition of a Gypsy, Traveller or Travelling Showperson.
+Only if households fall within the planning definition will their housing requirements need to be assessed separately from the wider population in the GTAA.
+The planning definition excludes those who have ceased to travel permanently. - The primary change to PPTS (2015) in relation to the assessment of need is the change in the definition of a Gypsy, Traveller or Travelling Showperson for planning purposes.
+Through the site interviews ORS sought to collect information necessary to assess each household against the planning definition.
+As the PPTS (2015) has only recently been issued only a small number of appeal decisions have been issued by the Planning Inspectorate on how the planning definition should be applied these support the view that households need to be able to demonstrate that they travel for work purposes, and stay away from their usual place of residence when doing so, or have ceased to travel temporarily due to education, ill health or old age but intend to travel again in the future. - To identify need, PPTS (2015) requires an assessment for current and future pitch requirements, but does not provide a methodology for this.
 However, as with any housing assessment, the underlying calculation can be broken down into a relatively small number of factors.
 In this case, the key issue is to compare the supply of pitches available for occupation with the current and future needs of the population.